-Add up the total times your circled each letter.
-You probably circled one or two letters the most!

-On this page we have listed all the project areas, grouped together by things you enjoy.
+You will probably circle one or two letters more times than you circle any of the other letters.
+On this page we have listed all of the different project areas, grouped together by things you like to do.
 Find the group with the same letter as the letter you circled the most times.
-Read about that project to gain ideas about your future presentation topic.
-It looks like you're closer to Finding Your Project!
+Read about that project group.
+This will give you an idea to begin.
+Some projects are listed under several groups because they have characteristics of many.